Building collapses in Egypt's capital killing 5, injuring 24 | Science-Environment

 It was not immediately clear what caused the building's collapse.
 An engineering committee was formed to examine the structural integrity of neighboring buildings, Abdel-Al said.

-Building collapses are not uncommon in Egypt, where shoddy construction is widespread in shantytowns, poor city neighborhoods, and rural areas.
+Building collapses are not uncommon in Egypt, where shoddy construction is widespread in shantytowns, poor city neighbourhoods and rural areas.

 With real estate at a premium in big cities like Cairo and the Mediterranean city of Alexandria, developers seeking bigger profits frequently violate building permits.
 Extra floors often are added without proper government permits.

-The government has recently launched a crackdown on illegal buildings across the country, jailing violators and in many cases destroying the buildings.
+The government has recently launched a crackdown on illegal building across the country, jailing violators and in many cases destroying the buildings.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)